-Rosemarie Rossetti, Ph.D. is an internationally known speaker, author, consultant, and president of Rossetti Enterprises Inc. She is a keynote speaker at national conferences and events.
+Rosemarie Rossetti, Ph.D. is an internationally recognized speaker, author, and consultant.
 Her presentations and consulting help people integrate universal design, accessible design, and green building features and products in home designs.
 Rossetti is an entrepreneur who is rethinking design and building by spearheading discussions and experiments around re-imagined living spaces.

-She and her husband, Mark Leder, led the team that designed and built their home, the nationally-acclaimed Universal Design Living Laboratory, the demonstration home and garden in Columbus, Ohio.
-The home received a Silver rating certification on the LEED for Homes program from the U.S. Green Building Council, and earned a Gold rating certification on the National Green Building Standard program.
-The home is certified as a wildlife habitat by the National Wildlife Federation.
+Rosemarie and her husband Mark Leder are the designers, general contractors, owners, and occupants of the Universal Design Living Laboratory.
+This national demonstration home and garden in Columbus, Ohio is the top-rated universal design home in North America earning three national universal design certifications.
+The home received a Silver LEED Certification from the U.S. Green Building Council and a Gold rating on the National Green Building Standard certification program.

 Rosemarie speaks about this home throughout the U.S. and beyond and consults with builders, remodelers, developers, architects, interior designers, Realtors, occupational therapists, manufacturers as well as consumers.
 Her keynote addresses accessible design, universal design, green building, healthy homes, and related technology for the public as well as industry professionals.